Your screen studio is closing the books on four productions in one Xero file, and the margins are guesses

 Exactly what you get

 A ledger where the production is the unit of truth.
 Crew, gear, and facility costs post against concurrent job codes, grant tranches recognise on delivery, and IRD filing runs without re-keying.
-It connects upward to your business intelligence dashboards and sideways to project management software and inventory management software for gear, so the same job code carries through from booking to final margin.
+It connects upward to your business intelligence (BI) dashboards and sideways to project management software and inventory management software for gear, so the same job code carries through from booking to final margin.

 How to choose a developer in Wellington